Proposed Safer Routes to Schools Scheme - Bodnant Gardens

 What happens next

-The result of the consultation along with officers' recommendations will be reported to either the Street Management Advisory Committee on the 15 January 2007 or if appropriate earlier to the Cabinet Member for Environment & Traffic Management for a decision.
+The result of the consultation along with officers' recommendations will be reported to either the Street Management Advisory Committee on the 15 January 2007 or if appropriate earlier to the Cabinet Member for Environment and Traffic Management for a decision.
 Once a decision is made you will be informed accordingly via a newsletter.

 There will be an exhibition where detailed plans of the proposals will be displayed and you will have the opportunity to speak to the project officer.